ramya-ramanathan-28/Beat-The-Calamity/README.md

 ### How to run our application :
 Install all the required dependencies and execute python application.py and the application runs on localhost <br/>
-It is also hosted as beat-the-calamity.azurewebsites.network <br/>
+It is also hosted as beat-the-calamity.azurewebsites.net <br/>

 ### Find our documentation : beat the calamity.pptx and beat-the-calamity.documentation <br/>
 Youtube link: https://youtu.be/jhUAYnh_tzk  <br/>